postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 ### Amazon Web Services (AWS) authentication

-AWS is the authorization workflow for Amazon Work Services (AWS) requests.
+AWS is the authorization workflow for Amazon Work Services requests.
 AWS users must use a custom HTTP scheme based on a keyed-HMAC (Hash Message Authentication Code) for authentication.
 Postman supports this scheme.

 Read more about the AWS Signature on AWS documentation: